 What is Commanding UN Troops?

-Commanding UN Troops is a great Career option.
-Internet is brimming with pages on How to get into Commanding UN Troops, while one should first understand What is a Career in Commanding UN Troops.
+You may be curious about a Career in Commanding UN Troops.
+Almost everyone seems to be talking about How to start a Career in Commanding UN Troops, while one should first develop an understanding of What is a Career in Commanding UN Troops.
 It is best to learn about Commanding UN Troops from a real professional, this is akin to getting it from the horse's mouth.

-Troop Commander Brig Sanjay Kumar Ahuja has worked in Commanding UN Troops for 0 years & 10 months.
-Troop Commander Brig Sanjay Kumar Ahuja defines Commanding UN Troops as:
+Troop Commander Brig Sanjay Kumar Ahuja has 0 years & 10 months of professional experience in Commanding UN Troops.
+According to Troop Commander Brig Sanjay Kumar Ahuja, Commanding UN Troops is:

 United Nations Peacekeeping helps countries torn by conflict create conditions for lasting peace.
 Peacekeeping has unique strengths, including legitimacy, burden sharing, and an ability to deploy and sustain troops and police from around the globe, integrating them with civilian peacekeepers to advance multidimensional mandates.
 India has been the largest troop contributor to UN missions since its inception.
 So far India has taken part in 43 Peacekeeping missions with a total contribution exceeding 180,000 troops and a significant number of police personnel having been deployed.

 How Troop Commander Brig Sanjay Kumar Ahuja got into Commanding UN Troops?